A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Abstract

 \section{Abstract}

-Climate variability is a complex phenomenon resulting from numerous interacting components of a climate system across a wide range of temporal and spatial scales.
-Although significant advances have been made in understanding global climate variability, there are relatively less studies on regional climate modeling, particularly in developing countries.
-In this work, we propose a framework of data-driven hybrid dynamical-stochastic modeling to investigate the variability of maximum temperature recorded for the capital city of Imphal in the state of Manipur, located in the North-East India.
-In light of increasing concerns over global warming, studying maximum temperature variability over varying time scales is an important area of research.
-Analysis using publicly available climate data over the course of 73 years, our approach yields key insights into the temperature dynamics, such as a positive increase in temperature in the region during the period investigated.
-Our hybrid model, combining spectral analysis and Fourier decomposition methods with stochastic noise terms and nonlinear feedback mechanisms, is found to effectively reproduce the observed dynamics of maximum temperature variability with high accuracy.
-Our results are validated by robust statistical and qualitative tests.
-We further derive Langevin and Fokker–Planck equations for the maximum temperature dynamics, offering the theoretical ground and analytical interpretation of the model that links the temperature dynamics with underlying physical principles.\\
+Climate variability is a complex phenomenon resulting from the interaction of numerous components within a climate system across a wide range of temporal and spatial scales.
+Although significant advances have been made in understanding global climate variability, there are relatively few studies on regional climate modeling, particularly in developing countries.
+Motivated by this research gap, we perform a systematic analysis of the variability of maximum temperatures recorded for a region called Imphal, which is the capital city of Manipur, located in Northeast India.
+We develop a data-driven framework for hybrid dynamical-stochastic modeling of maximum temperature data records spanning 73 years.
+A comprehensive, data-driven quantitative modeling of temperature dynamics for Imphal is not yet available in the literature.
+Our modeling approach integrates spectral decomposition, nonlinear feedback mechanisms, and stochastic noise characterization within a unified hybrid structure to investigate temperature variability over small and large time scales.
+Our data-driven approach yields key insights into the temperature dynamics, including a positive temperature increase in the region during the period investigated.
+Our hybrid model effectively reproduces the observed dynamics of maximum temperature variability of Imphal with high accuracy, validated by robust statistical and nonlinearity tests.
+The proposed framework offers practical implications for regional climate prediction and risk assessment for Imphal.
+Additionally, we provide derivations of Langevin and Fokker–Planck equations for the maximum temperature dynamics, offering the theoretical ground and analytical interpretation of the model that links the temperature dynamics with underlying physical principles.\\